• Skip to primary navigation

 Ingredients

-• 1 cup freshly squeezed orange juice pulp removed (about 4 medium sized oranges)
+• 1 cup orange juice freshly-squeezed, pulp removed (about 4-5 medium-sized oranges)

-• 2 tbsp white vinegar or rice vinegar
+• 2 tablespoon white vinegar or rice vinegar / apple cider vinegar

-• ¼ tsp ginger powder or sub with freshly grated ginger
+• ¼ teaspoon ginger powder or grated ginger

-• 1 tbsp cornstarch or sub with potato starch/tapioca starch
+• 1 tablespoon cornstarch or potato starch / tapioca starch

 Instructions

-• Remove and transfer fried chicken onto a wire rack resting on a baking sheet or a plate lined with paper towels to drain off excess oil.
-Pour out any excess oil from pan.
+• Remove and transfer fried chicken to a wire rack or a paper-towel-lined plate to drain off excess oil, which can cause soggy chicken.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!